Programie/Telegram2Elastic/README.md

 * Python >= 3.7
 * Elasticsearch (in case you want to use the Elasticsearch output)
+* Redis (in case you want to use the Redis output)
 * Telegram API ID and API Hash (create one at [my.telegram.org](https://my.telegram.org))

 ## Installation